-Admission to the M.I.C.M.
+Admission to the M.C.M.
 Program

 Admission to the graduate program is competitive and selective.
 The program is interdisciplinary and there is no requirement that an entering student possess a previous degree in public relations, advertising, or organizational communication.
-However, students applying are required to have a bachelor's degree from an accredited college or university.

-As a condition of admission to the program, a student may be required to complete one or more foundation undergraduate courses.
+But, students applying are required to have a bachelor's degree from an accredited college or university, and, as a condition of admission to the program, a student without an undergraduate major in Media Studies, Communication, Graphic Design, Marketing or related field may be required to complete up to nine credit hours of foundation undergraduate courses.
+Full acceptance into the program will be granted upon the completion of those courses with a minimum 3.0 GPA.
+Contact the M.C.M. director for more information.

-Application forms are available from:

-The Secretary of the Department of Communication and Media Studies, or

-The Office of Graduate and Continuing Studies
+Application forms are available from: The Secretary of the Department of Communication and Media Studies, or The Office of Admission Marietta College 215 Fifth Street Marietta, Ohio 45750 Tel.
+(740) 376-4000 Completed application material should be returned to the Office of Admission.

-Ms. Cathy J. Brown, Director

-Irvine Administrative Building - Room 208

-Marietta College

-215 Fifth Street

-Marietta, Ohio 45750

-Tel.
-(740) 376-4740

-Completed application material should be returned to the Office of Graduate and Continuing Studies.

-To apply for admission to the M.I.C.M.
+To apply for admission to the M.C.M.
 Program, the applicant must submit the following:

 - 1. A completed graduate admissions application. - 2.
-Official transcripts of all college-level work. - An undergraduate degree with a grade point average of 2.8 or better, or evidence of equivalent professional achievement. - 4.
-Official test scores from the Graduate Record Examination or written notice of intention to take the GRE no later than the end of the first semester enrolled. - 5.
+Official transcripts of all college-level work. - 3.
+An undergraduate degree with a grade point average of 3.0 or better, or evidence of equivalent professional achievement. - 4.
+Official test scores from the Graduate Record Examination.
+(Conditional acceptance can be granted without official GRE scores.
+Please consult the financial aid office for the implications of conditional acceptance.) - 5.
 A writing sample. - 6.
 A portfolio or CV/résumé. - 7.
 Two written letters of recommendation attesting to candidate's capacity to complete graduate level work. - 8.
 A non-refundable \$25 graduate application fee.